tcastanley/Tanzanian-Water-Pump-Analysis/README.md

 binary categorical ones as well, while others were able to benefit from some interpolation engineering.

 #### Summary
-The final model developed achieved an accuracy score of 76%.
+The final model developed achieved an accuracy score of 79%.
 There proved much difficulty in seperating Functional - Needs Repair from Functional as one could imagine.
-And for the purposes of the business case associated with this project, identifying which pumps needed repair before they broke was critical.

 #### Sample Data Visualizations